Ldeveloper-Ui/CoffeCrawler/README.md

 **CoffeCrawler** is a revolutionary, AI-powered web crawling library that combines cutting-edge machine learning with advanced browser automation to create the most intelligent and adaptive web scraping solution available.

 > ✨ **Imagine a crawler that learns, adapts, and evolves - that's CoffeCrawler!**

+#🐛Beta version [1.0.0.1]
+- Sorry if there are still errors, this is still under testing.
+- our trial phase is currently underway. progress [2 Month of project] not guaranted **100%** work.

 ![Demo Animation](https://via.placeholder.com/800x400/1a202c/FFFFFF?text=AI+Adaptive+Crawling+Demo+GIF)